SLKone/SLKone.github.io/_case-studies/Interim-Controller-for-$50M-Specialty-Healthcare-Services.md

 #### Leading With Results
 - **Developed an executable roadmap for success.** SLKone developed an executable and realistic roadmap for implementing cleanup and improvement activities within the accounting function​
 - **Provided interim, surge support for accounting.**  Through the assessment process, SLKone determined an interim, surge Controller was needed.
-SLKone provided a qualified, impact-focused Interim Controller.​
+SLKone provided a qualified, impact-focused Interim Controller
 - Updated compliance financial records.
-SLKone’s Interim Controller was able to lead the update of the books and records and ensure ongoing, compliant financial records.​
+SLKone’s Interim Controller was able to lead the update of the books and records and ensure ongoing, compliant financial records